 New EBA guidelines

-With two new guidelines - EBA/GL/2024/14 and EBA/GL/2024/15 - the European Banking Authority (EBA) is setting new standards in the area of money laundering prevention and sanctions compliance.
-These guidelines were adopted in 2024 and come into force on 30 December 2025.
-They are aimed at all institutions under EBA supervision on the one hand and specifically at payment service providers (PSPs) and providers of crypto asset services (CASPs) on the other.
+With two new guidelines – EBA/GL/2024/14 and EBA/GL/2024/15 – the European Banking Authority (EBA) is setting new standards in the fields of anti-money laundering and sanctions compliance.
+Adopted in 2024, these guidelines will enter into force on 30 December 2025.
+They are addressed on the one hand to all institutions under EBA supervision, and on the other hand specifically to payment service providers (PSPs) and crypto-asset service providers (CASPs).

 General guidelines on restrictive measures

-The EBA/GL/2024/14 sets out general requirements for internal strategies, procedures and controls to ensure the implementation of European and national sanctions regulations.
-Institutions must assess which areas of their business activities are particularly susceptible to sanctions evasion.
-They are obliged to implement appropriate measures in proportion to the size, type and complexity of the business model.
+Guideline EBA/GL/2024/14 sets out general requirements for internal strategies, procedures, and controls to ensure compliance with European and national sanctions regimes.
+Institutions must assess which areas of their business activities are particularly vulnerable to sanctions circumvention.
+They are required to implement appropriate measures, proportionate to the size, nature, and complexity of their business model.

-The management body - usually the Executive Board or management - is responsible for implementation.
-It must ensure that sufficient resources are provided and strategies are approved.
-The management body in its supervisory function (e.g. the supervisory board) must monitor the effective functioning of the compliance function on an annual basis.
+Responsibility for implementation lies with the management body – usually the executive board or management team.
+This body must ensure that sufficient resources are allocated and that appropriate strategies are approved.
+The supervisory function of the management body (e.g. supervisory board) is tasked with overseeing the effectiveness of the compliance function on an annual basis.

-A central role is also played by the so-called "senior employee" (often the money laundering officer or compliance officer), who is responsible for operational implementation and ongoing reporting.
-The core elements here are a systematic risk assessment and regular employee training.
+A key role is played by the designated “senior manager” (often the AML officer or compliance officer), who is responsible for operational implementation and ongoing reporting.
+Core elements include a systematic risk assessment and regular staff training.

-Particular attention is paid to the processing and updating of relevant customer data.
-Institutions must also define how they deal with alerts - especially in the case of high risks, applying the dual control principle.
-Transactions with confirmed hits must be suspended immediately, funds must be frozen and the relevant authorities must be informed without delay.
+Special emphasis is placed on the processing and updating of relevant customer data.
+Institutions must also define how they handle alerts — especially in high-risk cases, using the four-eyes principle.
+Transactions with confirmed matches must be immediately suspended, funds frozen, and the relevant authorities informed without delay.

 Conflicts in national implementation